-WRONG, what greets your eyes is the vast void of space with islands of matter like stars and stellar debris dotted about as a glaring minority in the metropolis of nothingness.
+WRONG, what greets your eyes is the vast void of space with islands of matter called stars and stellar debris dotted about as a glaring minority in the metropolis of spacious nothingness.
 The things you see out there in space are carrying out their duty in obeying the laws of physics and yet, simultaneously, not finding meaning in any of it; being just accumulated masses of matter mindless and lifeless.

 The apologists of objective meaning

-I can imagine crafting a scenario about speaking to certain people (I indeed have actual people in mind) about Mars or Saturn for instance and telling them these planets have no inherent meaning, they’re just huge masses of orbiting rocks dancing around our Sun and they will agree those planets are just ‘orbiting rocks’ mechanically obeying gravity and so on.
+I can imagine crafting a scenario about speaking to certain people (I indeed have actual people in mind) about Mars or Saturn for instance and telling them these planets have no inherent meaning, they’re just huge masses of orbiting rocks dancing around our Sun and they will agree that those planets are just ‘orbiting rocks’ mechanically obeying gravity and so on.
 Eventually, when this conversation shifts towards the third planet from the Sun, our Earth, that tone changes and the starry-eyed apologist in them begins.
 No disagreement about Earth being an orbiting rock but what’s on the orbiting rock; Life.

 They will say everything else in the universe has no destiny simply because it contains no life.
 Lets analyse this, they’ll say a “preordained destiny” cannot be given to a rock but only to living beings or more accurately to human beings since much of these roles include us human beings as the primary actors in these ‘preordained destiny’ narratives.
 So ‘preordained destiny’ is basically teleology, which is that sort of lark about journeying towards an end goal that will complete the destiny of X as an individual or species… blablabla!